 RELATIVITY

 Relativity is a global legal technology company that makes software to help users organize data, discover the truth and act on it.
-Its SaaS product, RelativityOne, manages large volumes of data and quickly identifies key issues during litigation and internal investigations.
-RelativityOne leverages proprietary AI and is often used by Fortune 500 companies and the majority of the AmLaw 200.
+Its AI-powered cloud platform, RelativityOne, manages large volumes of data and quickly identifies key issues during litigation, investigations, regulatory requests, and data breach response.
+Trusted by law firms, corporations, the public sector, and legal service providers worldwide, RelativityOne empowers users to tackle legal data challenges of any type, on any scale.

-Relativity launched Justice for Change in 2021 to empower those seeking to positively impact racial and social justice in our communities.
+Relativity launched Justice for Change in 2020 to empower those seeking to positively impact social justice in our communities.
 The Justice for Change program provides qualifying organizations with 500GB worth of RelativityOne use among 10 users over 24 months.
-The program emerged in the wake of the racial unrest that underscored the reality of enduring racial injustice and oppression.
-Johnathan Hill, Relativity’s Program Manager for Social Impact and Community Engagement Lead, was instrumental in consulting with leadership and advocating for a program that leveraged Relativity’s unique capabilities to help make a difference.
+The program emerged in the wake of civil unrest that underscored the reality of enduring injustice and oppression.
+Johnathan Hill, Relativity’s Global Program Manager for Social Impact and Community Engagement Lead, was instrumental in consulting with leadership and advocating for a program that leveraged Relativity’s unique capabilities to help make a difference.
 Recognizing that cost is a primary barrier in accessing much-needed technology for organizations doing crucial work around justice, Relativity identified a key opportunity area—enter, the Justice for Change program.
 “We wanted to eliminate cost as a barrier to access to justice work.”

 “Providing access to this technology is a game changer in empowering those fighting for justice around the world,” says Phil Saunders, CEO of Relativity.
 “We are grateful for our participating law firms and partners that work directly with non-profit organizations and guide them throughout this process.
 We look forward to their ongoing efforts to improve access to justice as we work together to continue growing the program globally.”

-Existing RelativityOne customers, such as law firms, can apply for free usage through the Justice for Change program, and use that to support partnered Legal Service Organizations (LSOs) on major pro bono projects.
+Existing RelativityOne customers, such as law firms and service providers, can apply for free usage through the Justice for Change program to support partnered Legal Service Organizations (LSOs) on major pro bono projects.
 This means that LSOs can benefit from the program, even if they lack the capacity to onboard their staff to RelativityOne and use it directly.
-The partner law firm can work with the LSO to provide logistical and technical support via Relativity, with the firm’s costs waived for that pro bono project.
+The designated hosting partner can work with the LSO to provide logistical and technical support via Relativity, with the firm’s costs waived for that pro bono project.

 “By waiving costs, the pro bono attorneys can focus on the impact of the case,” says Johnathan.
 “We know that there needs to be an even playing field in justice, and tech is going to play a huge role in making that happen.
 This is how we invest in our community.”

 When Relativity initially launched Justice for Change, it assumed most of the usage would focus on police misconduct cases.
 However, Relativity has seen a wide variety of matters, including tenants’ rights, Medicaid and Medicare challenges, prison overstays, child justice, and more.
-Since launching the program in 2021, globally there are now 75 matters (cases and projects), 3.2 million documents in Justice for Change workspaces under review, 31 customers involved in either hosting, co-counsel or providing review support on pro bono cases and 25 nonprofits and legal aid organizations leveraging Relativity software in their cases.
+Since launching the program in 2020, there are now 200+ matters (cases and projects) globally, 7.3 million documents in Justice for Change workspaces under review, and over 90 organizations involved or directly benefiting from Relativity’s technology to enhance pro bono work.

-Thanks to the Justice for Change program, the use of RelativityOne by organizations working hard to achieve just outcomes continues to grow—and on a global scale.
-Since its inception in 2020, the program has expanded beyond the U.S. to both Australia and Europe—and Relativity is eager to continue spreading the word about Justice for Change to make an even bigger impact.
+Thanks to the Justice for Change program, the use of RelativityOne by organizations working hard to achieve just outcomes continues to grow on a global scale.
+Since its inception, the program has expanded beyond the U.S. to both Australia and Europe—and Relativity is eager to continue spreading the word about Justice for Change in hope of making an even bigger impact.
 “We are excited about the future,” says Johnathan.
 “Think about it this way: if 92% of civil cases have not been seen by a lawyer, imagine what’s possible.”

 PRACTISING LAW INSTITUTE